tonymishler/CSharpDocs/c-sharp-for-fe-devs.md

 Console.WriteLine(result); // Output: 8
 ```

-These are just brief overviews of each topic.
-To learn more about C# programming, it's important to dive deeper into each of these areas and practice writing code using them.

-### 2. Princples of Object-Oriented Programming (OOP)

-Object-Oriented Programming (OOP) is a programming paradigm that is used to organize code and data into reusable components.

 #### Encapsulation with C#

 Encapsulation is a fundamental concept in object-oriented programming that allows the hiding of the internal details of an object and restricting direct access to its data and methods from outside the object.
 In C#, encapsulation is achieved through the use of access modifiers.